vahidAK/NanoMethPhase/README.md

 * **[Example](https://github.com/vahidAK/NanoMethPhase/blob/master/README.md#example)**

 # Installation
-**NOTE:** We recommend first making a dedicated environment for NanoMethPhase with all dependencies in [environment.yaml](https://github.com/vahidAK/NanoMethPhase/blob/master/envs/environment.yaml) file installed.
+**NOTE:** Before installation dependencies in [environment.yaml](https://github.com/vahidAK/NanoMethPhase/blob/master/envs/environment.yaml) must be installed.
+We recommend first making a dedicated environment for NanoMethPhase with all dependencies in [environment.yaml](https://github.com/vahidAK/NanoMethPhase/blob/master/envs/environment.yaml) file installed.
 Then activate the environment and install NanoMethPhase using pip or you can clone the git repo and use it from source.
 You can make the conda environment and install all dependencies by downloading the [environment.yaml](https://github.com/vahidAK/NanoMethPhase/blob/master/envs/) file and running these lines of codes:

 ```